 The difference is that unlike Trump, I know every syllable of this ancient Christian creed.
 It was branded – even seared! – into my memory during two years of Lutheran confirmation classes.
 In retrospect, that process maddens me.
 Take a young mind just beginning to think for itself, then tell it to confirm a list of absolute truths passed on from institutional powers.
 No encouragement to explore other faiths or philosophies.
 No freedom to broaden one’s search.
 Just force feed and regurgitate the age-old tropes.

 Yes, I know the Apostle’s Creed as readily as I know the American pledge of allegiance.
-It’s just that I (like many I know and love) no longer resonate with its doctrines: a patriarchal blueprint for god (almighty father, only son), virgin birth, descending into hell, literal resurrection.
+It’s just that I (like many I know and love) no longer resonate with its doctrines: a patriarchal blueprint for god (almighty father, only son), a virgin birth, the descent into hell, a literal resurrection.

 In the introduction to my 2019 book, Neighborhood Church: Transforming Your Congregation into a Powerhouse for Mission (co-authored with Rob Mueller), I quoted my oldest son, Pieter.
 He speaks here of the spiritual values he shares with his circle of millennial friends.